mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-navigate-accrualify.md

 ![](../../../../.gitbook/assets/How-to-navigate-Accrualify-5.PNG)

-In the **Purchases** module, you'll see the list of purchase orders that you have submitted.
+Select the **Purchases** module to see purchase orders that you've submitted.

 ![](../../../../.gitbook/assets/How-to-navigate-Accrualify-6.PNG)